 In the absence of panel data, substitution of a particular component between periods becomes complex as the same households are not observed in subsequent periods.
-Following Azevedo et al (2013) a rank-preserving transformation to assign first-period characteristics to the second period is employed by ordering households by per capita household income and dividing the population into quantiles.
+Following Azevedo et al. (2013a) a rank-preserving transformation to assign first-period characteristics to the second period is employed by ordering households by per capita household income and dividing the population into quantiles.
 The mean of each component listed for each quantile can then be substituted by its corresponding quantile in the previous period.
 Thus, to assess the impact of a change in grant income, households are ranked in both periods according to household income per capita and placed into quantiles.
 The value of grant income in period 1 is then substituted for the value of grant income in period 2 across corresponding quantiles in order to obtain equation 14.
 So, for example, by inserting 1993 real values one would be removing the values embodying the roll out and implementation of the CSG from 2008 data.
 It is the comparison of inequality measured with these simulated data with the actual 2008 inequality that then provides the estimate of the impact that this income source has had on inequality.
 Households may also be ranked by the components themselves in order to provide insights into the impact of a change in distribution of the particular component has on a welfare indicator.
 If a component is highly correlated with total household income per capita the rankings of households may not differ when ordered accordlying to the component as oppose to total household income per capita.
-However, as is likely with the roll out of the CSG, there will changes to which parts of the distribution are receiving the income from these sources.
+However, as is likely with the roll out of the CSG, there will be changes to which parts of the distribution are receiving the income from these sources.
 This re-ordering process enables us to separate out the changes in the real value of the income from this source from changes in targeting of this income within the distribution.

 As it is unlikely that only one component has changed between periods, all components should be substituted across periods in a successive manner such that first component 1 is substituted and the indicator calculated, followed by the additional substitution of the 2nd component and so on.
-However the choice of order of indicators to be substituted in is not sequential and hinge on the order.
-Several remedies for path dependence has been proposed in the micro-decomposition literature (see Essama-Nssah (2012) and Ferreira (2010)).
-Following Azevedo et al (2013) the Shapley solution is followed; that is, the effect is calculated across all possible paths.
-Thus all cumulative decomposition paths in every possible order is calculated and the effect per component is average across paths in order the Shapely-Shorrocks estimate of each component.
+However, the choice of order of indicators to be substituted in, impacts the results.
+Several remedies for this path dependence have been proposed in the micro-decomposition literature (see Essama-Nssah 2012 and Ferreira 2010).
+Following Azevedo et al. (2013a) the Shapley solution is followed; that is, the effect is calculated across all possible paths.
+Thus all decomposition paths in every possible order are calculated and the effect per component is averaged across paths.

-The implementation of equations 9 and 10, which allows for straightforward application of the Barros et al. (2006) method without explicitly accounting for household compositional factors can be used as a benchmark for additional output as various aspects of the procedure are adapted.
+The implementation of equations 9 and 10, which allows for straightforward application of the Barros et al. (2006) method without explicitly accounting for household compositional factors can be used as a benchmark for additional output.
 Table 5 presents the results of the Barros et al. (2006) approach for the period 1993 to 2008.